-It is important to note that Anibis is not a webshop.
+Anibis is not a webshop.
 It is a classified ad website.
-It means that you will have to contact the author of the ad to buy it.
+It means you have to contact the ad’s author to buy it.
 And then, you will have to organize the payment by email or phone.
 This also means that many of the ads are outdated.
 I often contacted a seller, and either I did not get any response, or they told me the item was long gone.

 Finally, most sellers will not send you stuff on Anibis.
 You will have to get it yourself.
 And you will have no buyer protection if the other side does not respect its part of the bargain.
 So, overall, buying on Anibis is not very convenient.

 Nevertheless, you can find great deals on Anibis.
 And since it is not a webshop, you have more freedom to haggle.
-This is why many people are still using Anibis to buy and sell second-hand items.
+This is why many people still use Anibis to buy and sell second-hand items.

 Tutti – Online

-If you want one more option, tutti is another good website to find second-hand items.
+If you want one more option, tutti is another good website for second-hand items.
 It is very similar to Anibis.
 But tutti is more popular in the German part of Switzerland than Anibis.

-Tutti is also a classified ads website, you will find tons of ads on this.
-You will have to contact the seller directly and then organize the payment and delivery.
-In most cases, you will have to go to the seller yourself to pick the item.
+Tutti is also a classified ads website.
+You will find tons of ads on this.
+You must contact the seller directly and organize the payment and delivery.
+In most cases, you must go to the seller to pick up the item.

-You can find great deals on tutti, but I personally did not have a great experience with it.
+You can find great deals on tutti, but I had no great experience.
 I find Ricardo and Anibis significantly better for my needs.
 But I know that many people appreciate tutti.
-So, give it a try if you do not find what you want with the other options!
+So, try it if you do not find what you want with the other options!

 Everybody with a Facebook account can access Facebook Marketplace.
 And you can find a ton of second-hand things (within the limits of Facebook rules):